 Kagemusha opens with a breathless, symmetrical low angle shot that lasts for several minutes.
-The use of the same actor to play two characters imposes special technical demands on Kurosawa and his crew, but the result is so seamless that I had to look at the cast list to confirm what I was seeing.
-A dream sequence in intense purple hues stands out as a surrealist triumph.
+The use of the same actor to play two characters imposes special technical demands on Kurosawa and his crew, but the result is seamless.
+Later, a dream sequence in intense purple hues stands out as a surrealist triumph.
 The movie ends, as Kurosawa movies often do, with a battle—smaller in scale than the battles in Ran, but more hellish.
-The spacing of the writhing wounded and the focus on dying horses, as well as humans, echo Pablo Picasso’s famous painting Guernica.
+The framing of the writhing wounded and the focus on dying horses as well as humans echo Pablo Picasso’s famous anti-war painting Guernica.

 Kagemusha could have been compelling even with less masterful direction, but Ran would have been messy and confusing.
-For that reason, and not for any difference in quality, Ran wins the Directing and Cinematography round.
+For that reason, Ran wins the Directing and Cinematography round.

 Round Three: Cast and Performances

 Nakadai’s portrayal of two men at opposite ends of the social spectrum is almost enough to decide the acting contest in favor of Kagemusha, but Ran‘s supporting cast raises an interesting complication.
-One of Kurosawa’s only shortcomings as a storyteller is his disinterest in creating women who are more than one-dimensional foils for men.
-Among his historical films, the most complex female role is probably Keiko Tsushima’s peasant girl in Shichinin no Samurai (1954), who unwillingly masquerades as a boy and faces a choice (or, more poignantly, a lack of choice) between her community and her lover.
-More true to form, Ran‘s women are either perfectly good or perfectly rotten.
-Yet they do play active roles in the story, delivering much of the film’s moralistic and expository dialogue, and are thus improvements over the mostly wordless women of Kagemusha.
+One of Kurosawa’s only shortcomings as a storyteller is his difficulty or disinterest in creating women who are more than one-dimensional foils for men.
+Ran‘s women, characteristically, are either perfectly good or perfectly rotten.
+Yet they do play active roles in the story, delivering much of the film’s moralistic and expository dialogue, and are therefore improvements over the mostly-silent women of Kagemusha.

 That said, the most unexpected casting choice belongs to Kagemusha.
-In one scene Nobunaga (Daisuke Ryu), looks up at a ridge and sees something that makes him smile.
+In one scene Oda (Daisuke Ryu), looks up at a ridge and sees something that makes him smile.
 It is not his mustered army, as one might expect, but a handful of European priests reading from the Bible.
-It is hard to think of another Kurosawa costume drama in which the influence of foreigners during Japan’s Warring States period (1467-1603) is so much as acknowledged, let alone depicted.
-Even in Kurosawa’s excellent 1949 noir thriller Nora Inu, which takes place and was filmed during the American occupation of Japan, there is nary a non-Japanese face to be seen.
-But here Nobunaga looks up at the Europeans, smiles wrily, and says “Amen.”
-His canny support of the Jesuits and his prowess with Western weapons, he believes, will help him achieve victory over his rivals.
+The influence of foreigners during Japan’s Warring States period (1467-1603) is rarely directly acknowledged, let alone depicted, in Kurosawa’s body of work.
+Even in Kurosawa’s excellent 1949 noir thriller Nora Inu, which takes place during the American occupation of Japan, there is nary a non-Japanese face to be seen — American movie censors in Japan didn’t allow depictions of the occupiers on screen, but by 1949 they no longer exercised direct control over art, and the Japanese studios policed themselves.
+In Kagemusha three decades later, though, Oda looks up at the Europeans, smiles wryly, and says “Amen.”
+The support of the Jesuits and Oda’s prowess with Western weapons will help him achieve victory over his rival.

-Toshiro Mifune’s falling-out with Kurosawa in the mid-1960s remains one of the great mysteries and tragedies of cinema history.
+Toshiro Mifune’s falling-out with Kurosawa in the mid-1960s remains one of the great tragedies of cinema history.
 Kurosawa’s films would never be the same without his wild-eyed muse.
 But Takashi Shimura, who headlined Shichinin no Samurai and Ikiru, continued to work with Kurosawa until the end of his life.
-His last role was a bit part in Kagemusha, cut from the initial Western release but available on the Criterion Collection DVD.
-His august presence finally decides this round in favor of Kagemusha.
+His last role was a bit part in Kagemusha, cut from the initial Western release but available on the Criterion DVD.
+His august presence, however fleeting, finally decides this round in favor of Kagemusha.

 And the Last Samurai Standing Is…

 When Kurosawa said that Kagemusha was a “dress rehearsal” for Ran, I think he had in mind the technical demands of the movie.
-Ran is a bigger, more visually ambitious film than Kagemusha.
-By the 1980s Kurosawa had become somewhat estranged from the Japanese film industry, and had to rely on Western enthusiasts—most notably George Lucas and Francis Ford Coppola—for funding.
+Ran is a bigger, more ambitious film than Kagemusha.
+By the 1980s Kurosawa had become estranged from the Japanese film industry, and had to rely on Western enthusiasts—most notably George Lucas and Francis Ford Coppola, and later Steven Spielberg as well—for funding.
 The dress rehearsal proved, perhaps more to himself than to his longtime admirers, that he could make an epic on the scale of Ran.
-But Kagemusha‘s historical content is far richer and broader than Ran‘s, and the diversity of its cast and strength of its performances are superior.
+But Kagemusha‘s historical content is richer and broader than Ran‘s, and the diversity of its cast and strength of its performances are superior.